autowarefoundation/autoware.universe/perception/tensorrt_classifier/README.md

 ## Purpose

 This package classifies arbitary categories using TensorRT for efficient and faster inference.
-Specifically, this optimzes preprocessing for efficient inference on embedded platform.
+Specifically, this optimizes preprocessing for efficient inference on embedded platform.
 Moreover, we support dynamic batched inference in GPUs and DLAs.